daveho/declarative-autograder/examples/README.md

 Note that the example solutions have deliberate mistakes so that not all autograder tests pass.

+Each example has a shell script `mkzip.sh` which will create a zipfile which can be uploaded as a Gradescope autograder.

 The [example01](example01) autograder tests a simple C program that reads input from standard input and writes output to standard output.